 Students are required to wear the UTHSC identification badge when on campus or while representing the College of Nursing in activities off campus (i.e., clinical rotations, health fairs, etc.).
 The UTHSC identification badge will be received during orientation.
 This badge is to be worn in a visible fashion and must be presented to UTHSC Campus Police officers, administration, or faculty upon request.
 If a student's UTHSC identification badge is lost or misplaced, a new one must be obtained from the Campus Police office for a fee.
-Upon graduation, students may retain their ID badge since it contains an expiration date.
-Upon withdrawal, students must return their ID badge to the Campus Police office.
+Student ID's must be returned upon withdrawal or graduation.
+A fee will be levied upon failure to return ID.
+Transcripts will be withheld until the fee is paid.